I've spent 27 years designing products that people actually use. Now I'm building my own.

 I'm a UX leader turned product builder.
 I've led design at Fortune 500s and startups alike.
 My teams have shipped products used by millions.
 Now I'm channeling that experience into tools for designers and builders.

 I started in design before "UX" was even a job title.
-Over two decades, I've worked across nearly every vertical: defense, fintech, job search, data science, construction, developer tools.
+Over nearly three decades, I've worked across nearly every vertical: defense, fintech, job search, data science, construction, developer tools.
 Each one taught me something different about what users actually need versus what they say they want.

 Previous stops include Microsoft, Indeed, and Anaconda, plus a handful of startups at various stages.
 I've built UX orgs from scratch, fixed broken ones, and helped companies finally understand why design matters to their bottom line.